quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part98_15.6_Code_Listi.md

 #### Period Calculation Algorithm

-Background context: The text suggests devising an algorithm to determine the period \(T\) of oscillation by counting the time it takes for three successive passes through \(\theta = 0\).
+Background context: The text suggests devising an algorithm to determine the period $T $ of oscillation by counting the time it takes for three successive passes through$\theta = 0$.
 This is necessary to handle cases where the oscillation is not symmetric about the origin.

-:p How do you devise an algorithm to calculate the period \(T\)?
+:p How do you devise an algorithm to calculate the period $T$?
 ??x
-To calculate the period \(T\), count the number of times the pendulum passes through \(\theta = 0\) in three successive cycles.
+To calculate the period $T $, count the number of times the pendulum passes through $\theta = 0$ in three successive cycles.
 This helps accurately determine the time for one complete oscillation, even if it is not symmetric about the origin.

 ```java
 // Pseudocode for period calculation algorithm